Lokathor/bytemuck/README.md

 * The crate is 1.0 and I consider this it to be "basically done".
 New features are usually being accepted when other people want to put in the work, but myself I wanna move on to using `bytemuck` in bigger projects.
-* The core of the `bytemuck` crate will continue to work with `rustc-1.34` for at least the rest of the `1.y.z` versions.
+* The defatult build of the `bytemuck` crate will continue to work with `rustc-1.34` for at least the rest of the `1.y.z` versions.
-* Opt-in features of the crate *are not* held to the same standard, and may work only on the latest Stable or latest Nightly.
+* Any other cargo features of the crate **are not** held to the same standard, and may work only on the latest Stable or even only on latest Nightly.

 **Future Plans:** Once the [Safe Transmute Project][pg-st] completes and stabilizes ("eventually") this crate will be updated to use that as the